joaopjt/old-browser-detector/README.md

 # Old Browser Detector

 ⚡ The fastest way to detect if user is in a old browser client.
-Proudly optmize of the [OldBrowserDetector](https://github.com/korylprince/OldBrowserDetector).
+Proudly optmized version of the [OldBrowserDetector](https://github.com/korylprince/OldBrowserDetector).

 ## Getting Started